 According to the IRS, it had about 77,000 employees in 2017.
 (See IRS Budget and Workforce Online Report) But for the vast majority of taxpayers with large tax debt problems, the only IRS employee they may ever meet in person is the IRS Revenue Officer.

 The IRS Revenue officer is the best-trained and most experienced employee in the IRS' collection unit.
-They usually work on situations where the debt is high (more than $100,000.00) and/or the taxpayer hasn't been filing, withholding employment tax, or is a business.
+They usually work on situations where the debt is high, and/or the taxpayer hasn't been filing, withholding employment tax, or is a business.

 The reason the Revenue Officer is the only person the average taxpayer with large tax debt meets is because the revenue officer is local and if you haven't taken care of business…the officer will just come to you.